TheCreeper/puppet-haveged/README.md

 puppet-haveged
 ==============

-Puppet module to instal and manage haveged
+Puppet module to install and manage haveged